petedavisdev/vuepress-theme-base/README.md

 ### 3. Just add styles {: #juststyle}

 If you only need to add styles for a one-off website, you can do that in your .vuepress/styles folder.

+## Layouts
+This theme will have the following layouts:

+1. Landing Page (used for the homepage and any other introductory pages)
+2. Collection (used for listing blog posts, products, news, events, portfolio pieces etc.)
+3. Article (used for each individual blog post, product, news story, event, portfolio piece etc.)